-Strep is an infection caused by streptococcus bacteria.
+Strep is short for Streptococcus, a type of bacteria.
 It is more commonly known as “strep throat” because one of the primary symptoms of strep is a scratchy and sore throat.
-Unlike a cold or the flu, strep throat symptoms do not include runny, stuffy sinuses, sneezing or coughing.
+Strep throat symptoms do not include runny, stuffy sinuses, sneezing or coughing.
 Though it is more common in young children, strep throat can affect anyone.
 Left untreated, strep infection can spread and seriously damage the skin, sinuses, inner ear and even the bloodstream.
-That’s why getting a strep test is so important if you have symptoms of strep throat.
-A solid understanding of strep can help you avoid an infection as well as prevent its spreading.

-It is important to note that these symptoms are not specific to a strep infection and may be indicators of another illness or infection.
-That is why it is vital to plan on getting a strep test from a trusted doctor.
+It is important to note that symptoms are not specific to a strep infection and may be indicators of another illness or infection.
+That is why it is vital to get a strep test from a trusted provider.

 Types of Strep Tests

 One of the first tests for confirming a strep infection is a rapid antigen strep test.
 In this procedure, your provider will swab a secretion sample from the infected area in the mouth or throat.
 It is a painless procedure that takes only a second, and the test results are returned within minutes to determine if the physical signs are actually strep throat symptoms.